kinensake/love-cors/README.md

 # love-cors
-A simple server to bypass same-origin policy
+A simple proxy server to bypass same-origin policy